Nexmo/amazon-transcribe-call/README.md

 Copy `example.env` to `.env` and configure the following settings:

-* `NEXMO_APPLICATION_ID`: The Nexmo Voice Application ID you created earlier
+* `VONAGE_APPLICATION_ID`: The Vonage Voice Application ID you created earlier
-* `NEXMO_PRIVATE_KEY_FILE`: The name of your private key file, which should be in the root of your application directory.
+* `VONAGE_PRIVATE_KEY_FILE`: The name of your private key file, which should be in the root of your application directory.
 E.g. `private.key`
 * `OTHER_PHONE_NUMBER`: Another phone number you can call to create a conversation
 * `AWS_KEY`: Your Amazon Web Services key
 * `AWS_SECRET`: Your Amazon Web Services secret